 These books are based on some of our favorite songs.
 Sing along as you turn the pages.

 A few minutes of connection can make all the difference.
-Music activities for kids support your child’s development while you have fun bonding as a family.
+Preschool music and movement activities support your child’s development while you bond as a family.